eapowertools/qs-admin-playbook/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ![optimize_sheet_order_for_adoption15.png](images/optimize_sheet_order_for_adoption15.png)

-Following, the application should now "publish and replace" the original.
+Following, the application should now **Publish and replace** the original.

 ![optimize_sheet_order_for_adoption16.png](images/optimize_sheet_order_for_adoption16.png)